-<18> Section 3.1: In Microsoft implementations, the user account is a Windows user account.
+<19> Section 3.1: In Microsoft implementations, the user account is a Windows user account.

-<19> Section 4.1: Connection strings are stored "as is" in memory or in any other persistent media.
-The application should safeguard any credential information.
+<20> Section 4.1: Connection strings are stored "as is" in memory or in any other persistent media.
+It is advised that the application safeguard any credential information.

 Change Tracking